beejjorgensen/cs344_curriculum/week09/quiz-9.md

 Up to 64 maximum.

-Depends on how much physical memory there is.
+Depends on how much virtual memory there is.

 Depends on how much free disk space there is.